cloudposse/atmos/website/docs/core-concepts/workflows/workflows.md

 To configure and execute Atmos workflows, follow these steps:

 - Configure workflows in [`atmos.yaml` CLI config file](/cli/configuration)
-- Create workflow files
-- Define workflows using workflow schema
+- Create workflow files and define workflows using the workflow schema

 ### Configure Workflows in `atmos.yaml`